Prompt Recovery for Image Generation Models: A Comparative Study of Discrete Optimizers: Empirical Results

 \subsection{Qualitatively Assessing Inverted Prompts}

-In the quantitative evaluation above, we show that captioning images to find prompts may result in better prompts across several metrics compared to searching for a prompt via discrete optimization.
-Other than BLIP-2 and AutoDAN with the language prior applied, no inversion method produces human-readable prompts despite the quantitative similarities in their performance.
-Comparing these two methods, BLIP-2 provides simpler and more concrete captions, such as ``a plant in a pot'', while AutoDAN finds natural language prompts that evoke the imagery described by the image, ``...being marketed `Round Cake Mountain in Amber Candy Ball Land''' to describe \Cref{table:qualitative} (top).
+In the quantitative evaluation above, we show that PRISM and the captioner return prompts that may be better across several metrics compared to searching for a prompt via discrete optimization.
+Here, we show a qualitative example (\Cref{table:qualitative}) of an image generated by one of the ground truth prompts and the different results that each method find.
+Other than AutoDAN with the language prior applied, no discrete optimizer produces human-readable prompts despite the quantitative similarities in their performance.
+We thus separate this subsection into natural language and keyword-based prompts that without a language prior.

+PRISM provides prompts that are exceptionally more detailed than the comparison methods; opting for short descriptive clauses rather than the full sentences that BLIP-2 uses.
+As described above, when the length of a prompt is limited, the additional stop words required by full-sentence prompts reduce the number of concepts that can be included in a prompt, significantly affecting the final image.
+On the other hand, AutoDAN's language prior seems to finds natural language prompts that evoke the imagery described by the image, ``character from Magic Treefolk...'' does not describe anything from the image (to the best of our knowledge there is not media called Magic Treefolk), but if such media existed then we would not be surprised to find that something called Magic Treefolk included depictions of goblins or other forest critters.